 Renewal expenditure is major work that does not increase the asset's design capacity but restores, rehabilitates, replaces or renews an existing asset to its original capacity.
-Work over and above restoring an asset to original capacity is new works expenditure.
+Work over and above restoring an asset to its original capacity comes under new work expenditure.

-Assets are considered for renewal as they near the end of their effective working life, or where the cost of maintenance becomes uneconomical and when the risk of failure of critical assets is sufficiently high.
+Assets are considered for renewal as they near the end of their effective working life, or where the cost of maintenance becomes uneconomical, and when the risk of failure of critical assets is sufficiently high.

-The renewal programme has been developed by the following.
+The renewal programme has been developed by the following: